jamilcse13/e-shop/README.md

 # 13. for vueJS, i needed to change resource/app.js, webpack,mix.js, added vue-swal packages on package.json, run 'npm install',
 # 14. Created Contact and Repository file.
 # 15. for Brands, it like categories.

+# 16. Here are some features, which we would like to implement in our products.

+* A product will belong to a Brand.
+* A product will belong to many categories and a category will have many products.
+* As we know most of the eCommerce websites display multiple images for a product.
+So we need to have a model for images, then we can define a product have many images features.
+* A product also can have many attributes with different quantity and price.

+##
+* You might be wondering, we already have the quantity column in products table, so why have it in the product attributes table.
+The only reason for defining the quantity in both tables is, there can be some products which don’t have attributes.
+So we can use the quantity column from the products table.
+Hope, I cleared the point.
+* we created a pivot table to link ProductAttribute with the AttributeValue.
+* The whole reason for taking this approach is to access the attribute values with different price and quantity for a given product.